-- Click on the Select by Attribute Tool in the Selection area under the Map Tab.
-This will open the Select by Attributes Tool. - Make sure the Layer Name or Table View is set to the pizza_shops layer. - □ Make sure the Selection type is set to New selection. - Create the following clause: "USER_Busin" is Equal to Puglioni's Pasta & Pizza. - $\hfill\square$ Add the clause. - □ Click Run to execute the selection.
+Click on the Select by Attribute Tool in the Selection area under the Map Tab.
+This will open the Select by Attributes Tool .
+Make sure the Layer Name or Table View is set to the pizza_shops layer.
+Make sure the Selection type is set to New selection.

+- ☐ Create the following clause: "Business" is Equal to Puglioni's Pasta & Pizza. - Add the clause. - ☐ Click Apply and Ok to execute the selection.

-- Right-click on the pizza_shops layer in the Contents Pane.
+- □ Right-click on the pizza_shops layer in the Contents Pane.
 Right-click then select Export followed by Export Features.
-This will open the Copy Features Tool. - □ Make sure the Input Features is set to pizza_shops. - Name the Output Feature Class puglioni.shp and save it to the Exercise_14 folder. - Click Run to execute the tool.
+This will open the Copy Features Tool. - ☐ Make sure the Input Features is set to pizza shops. - □ Name the Output Feature Class puglioni and save it to the Exercise_14 folder. - ☐ Click Run to execute the tool.
 The result will automatically be added to your map.

 Repeat this process to extract the point representing the Hotel Morgan.
-The hotel names are in the "USER_Hotel" field.
-Name the output hotel_morgan.shp.

-You now have the required locations.
+The hotel names are in the "Hotel" field.
+Name the output hotel_morgan You now have the required locations.
 You can now begin setting up the route analysis.